muammerkaan/SpotifySongRecomender/README.md

 This project has also created two actionable next steps.
 First, I created a script that enables me to automate playlist creations by converting .csv recommendation files into a Spotify playlist.

-Second, I have also productionized a version of this model at http://www.whatspopping.xyz/.
-If curious, please give it a try! :)